284th Rifle Division: First formation

 Just three weeks after forming the 284th was railed to the Kiev Defense Sector.
 By August 12 it was assigned to 37th Army of Southwestern Front, and helped to defend the direct approaches to Kiev for the next month, but this left it hopelessly trapped when the German forces linked up far east of Kiev in September.
 The division was effectively destroyed later that month, although it was not officially removed from the Soviet order of battle until December 27.

-2nd Formation
+Second formation

 On December 15 a new rifle division, the 443rd, began forming at Tomsk in the Siberian Military District.
 Kombrig Sergei Aleksandrovich Ostroumov was given command on that date.
 On January 27, 1942 it was re-designated as the new 284th Rifle Division.
 With most of its personnel of Siberian origin, it became known unofficially as the “Tomsk” division, although there were also large numbers of men from Novosibirsk and Kemerovo as well.
 Its order of battle remained the same as the 1st Formation.